-Countries from Latin America, the Middle East and North African regions have achieved significant milestone on utilizing the power from renewable energy.
-The side event will serve as a platform for these countries to present these lessons, experiences and information, while inspiring other countries to possibly look into renewable energy sources as life-long solutions and adapt the green technological systems.
+Countries from Latin America, the Middle East, and North African regions have achieved the significant milestone on utilizing the power from renewable energy.
+The side event will serve as a platform for these countries to present these lessons, experiences, and information while inspiring other countries to possibly look into renewable energy sources as life-long solutions and adopt the green technological systems.

-The OCP Policy Center is a Moroccan policy-oriented think tank based in Rabat, Morocco, determined to promote knowledge sharing and to contribute to a deepen dialogue on key economic and international relations issues.
+The OCP Policy Center is a Moroccan policy-oriented think tank based in Rabat, Morocco, determined to promote knowledge sharing and to contribute to a deepening dialogue on key economic and international relations issues.

-Ambassador Hasan Abdelrahman, CARLAC’s Chief Executive Officer announced the anticipated participation of high level representatives from Latin America and Carribean governments as well as civic leaders.
-Likewise, Mohamed Dekkak, one of CARLAC’s founding members is inviting environment leaders, peers and experts on this very important side event to participate in a productive discussion on issues of climate change.
+Ambassador Hasan Abdelrahman, CARLAC’s Chief Executive Officer announced the anticipated participation of high-level representatives from Latin America and Carribean governments as well as civic leaders.
+Likewise, Mohamed Dekkak, one of Carla’s founding members is inviting environment leaders, peers and experts on this very important side event to participate in a productive discussion on issues of climate change.

 For more information about this event, visit http://carlac.net/low-carbon-renewable-energy-lessons-from-mena-and-latin-america-regions.html